 3. Society engaged in manufacturing operations with the aid of power

 whose gross total income is not more than Rs 25,000

 * ‘Consumers’ co-operative society’ means a society for the benefit of its members **

 ‘Urban consumers’ co-operative society’ means a society for the benefit of the consumers within the limits of a municipal corporation, municipality, municipal committee, notified area committee, town area or cantonment.

-Section 80P is made not applicable to any co-operative bank (includes Regional Rural Banks) other than a primary agricultural credit society (as defined in Banking Regulation Act) or a primary co-operative agricultural and rural development bank ( society having its area of operation confined to a taluk and the principal object of which is to provide for long-term credit for agricultural and rural development activities).
+Section 80P is made not applicable to any co-operative bank (including Regional Rural Banks) other than a primary agricultural credit society (as defined in the Banking Regulation Act) or a primary co-operative agricultural and rural development bank (a society having its area of operation confined to a taluk and the principal object of which is to provide long-term credit for agricultural and rural development activities).